SteveFortune/learn-me-a-haskell-adventures/Notes.md

 - Functions in Haskell only take one parameter
 - The space is the function application.
   - E.g. defining `max :: Ord a => a -> a -> a` is equivalent to defining it is `max :: Ord a => a -> (a -> a)`
+  - Has the highest precedence.
   - Curried functions
+- To partially apply minus, `(subtract a)` because `(-a)` is means just negative a.
 - Running `divTen = (/10)` in GCHI throws an error as it returns a function of type `Factional a => a -> a` and functions aren't part of the `Show` typeclass, so haskell doesn't know how to print it.
+- Arrow operator in right-associative.
+- When writing a function, you can omit the type declaration and use GHCI to check what Haskell has inferred the type to be (presumably a beginning techinque).
 - Due to Haskell's lazy evaluation, when mapping and filtering over a list several times, it will only ever be enumerated once
 - Function application with a space is left-associative (`f a b c` = `(((f a) b) c)`) whereas with $ its right-associative (`f $ a $ b $ c` = `(f $ (a $ (b $ c)))`)
 - Function application operator allows us to treat function application like any other function, e.g. mapping application over a list of functions: `map ($ 3) [(4+), (5*), (/6), (^3)]`